NebulaModTeam/nebula/README.md

 ## Chat

-The chat window can opened/closed using Alt + Backtick (configurable in game settings under Control).
-Also in settings (under Multiplayer) is an option to disable the chat window from automatically opening when a message is received.
+The chat window can opened/closed using Alt + Backtick (configurable in Settings - Multiplayer - Chat).
+Also in settings is an option to disable the chat window from automatically opening when a message is received.

 ## What is the current status?